AtDexters-Lab/nexus-proxy-server/docs/tpm-attestation-impl-plan.md

      - Await a Stage 1 attested token message; validate via remote verifier and ensure `session_nonce` matches.
    - Only instantiate `Backend` (and register it) after Stage 1 succeeds.
    - Add timeout handling for both stages so stalled connections are closed.
-   - Store per-backend metadata: `reauth_interval`, `reauth_grace`, `maintenance_cap`, `authorizer_status_uri`, `policy_version`, `hostnames`.
+   - Store per-backend attestation state: `reauth_interval`, `reauth_grace`, `maintenance_cap`, `authorizer_status_uri`, `policy_version`, `hostnames`, and any pending `session_nonce` during re-auth.

-4. **Remote verifier client**
+4. **Token verification helpers**
-   - Introduce a reusable package (e.g., `internal/auth/validator`) that POSTs tokens to the configured verifier endpoint and returns parsed claims.
+   - Introduce a reusable package (e.g., `internal/auth/validator`) that can POST tokens to the configured verifier endpoint or validate them locally with `backendsJWTSecret`.
-   - Handle retries/timeouts and map errors to actionable log messages.
+   - Handle retries/timeouts for remote verification and map failures to actionable log messages.
-   - Cache JWKS or rely purely on the remote response, depending on the verifier API.
+   - Cache JWKS or reuse remote responses when applicable; otherwise fall back to local HMAC.

 5. **Backend lifecycle enhancements (`internal/hub/backend.go`)**
-   - Add fields/timers to track `nextReauth` and outstanding challenges.
+   - Add fields/timers to track `nextReauth`, maintenance budgets, and outstanding challenges.
    - Implement a control loop that, when `nextReauth` elapses:
      - Sends a re-auth request message to the backend with a fresh `session_nonce`.
      - Waits up to `reauth_grace` for a Stage 1 token on the control channel.
      - Drops the backend on timeout or failed validation.
    - Integrate maintenance deferral: when `authorizer_status_uri` is provided, poll it (respecting `maintenance_grace_cap_seconds` and jittered scheduling).
+   - Continue forwarding client traffic during the re-auth grace window; no buffering is required.

 6. **Logging & metrics**
    - Add structured log entries for: